 - 3 trunks to Microsoft Teams (sip, sip2 and sip3)

-- Calls from SIP trunk or PBX should be routed in failover mode to these destinations in the order shown in the example configuration.
+- Calls from a SIP trunk or PBX should be routed in failover mode to these destinations in the order shown in the example configuration.